What is Implicit Knowledge: Importance, Benefits & Examples

 Regularly communicate the value of the knowledge base, emphasizing its role in improving decision-making, problem-solving, and overall team efficiency.

-To know how to collaborate as a team to create and update a knowledge base, watch this short yet informative video:
+To know how to collaborate as a team to create a knowledge base, watch this short yet informative video:

 Examples of Implicit Knowledge